 - Tell us why you would be a good candidate for the Bachelor of Social Work (Honours) program.

-Step 4: Upload your application materials and supporting documentation - including transcripts***, resume and personal statement by December 15, 2015.
+Step 4: Upload your application materials and supporting documentation - including UNOFFICIAL transcripts***, resume and personal statement by April 4, 2016.
 Helpful information can be found here.

 ***NOTE: High School transcripts are NOT required.